katsumag/katsumag/README.md

 ### Hi, I'm katsumag

 ## I'm a developer, specialising in Java, Kotlin, and Python.
-- 🔭 I’m currently working on a framework to simplify interaction with the Spigot API!
-[ASF]
+- 🔭 I’m currently learning to use the Spring framework to build backend web projects utilising a microservices architecture
-- 🌱 I’m currently learning to use the Spring framework.
+- 🌱 I’m currently learning to use Kubernetes to run and scale microservice-based applications
-- 🥅 2020 Goals: Compete in the repl.it Language jam, contribute to some open source projects.

 ### Connect with me: